 An arrest, a serious legal action, involves the police taking you into custody and initiating the booking process.
 This can lead to your release with a citation or a court appearance.

-If they attempt to send you to court, then you are going to have to either post bail or you will stay in custody, and then in 72 hours, the police will be responsible for getting you in front of a judge, or they are going to have to let you go.
+If they attempt to send you to court, you will have to either post bail or remain in custody.
+Within 72 hours, the police will be responsible for presenting you before a judge, or they will be required to release you.

 Depending on the holidays, that can create some extra time.
-But the bottom line related to an arrest is the police taking physical custody of you, putting you in their police car, telling you why you are arrested, taking you to the police station, and formally booking you – not necessarily charging you – but booking you.
+However, the bottom line related to an arrest is that the police take physical custody of you, put you in their police car, inform you of the reason for your arrest, transport you to the police station, and formally book you, not necessarily charge you, but book you.

 What's The Difference Between An Arrest And A Detention?

 This is an important distinction in Los Angeles County because if you are arrested.
-You make some sort of a statement to the police because they are asking you direct questions.
+You make a statement to the police because they are asking you direct questions.

 If you're detained, the police may not read you your Miranda Rights.
-However, if you incriminate yourself, your lawyer can argue that the statement is inadmissible, highlighting the crucial role of legal representation.
+However, if you incriminate yourself, your lawyer can argue that the statement is inadmissible, underscoring the vital role of legal representation in protecting your rights and ensuring a fair process.

 They can take a statement from you, and you can be found guilty based on that statement.
 So, there's a fine line when it comes to arrest and detention.